PawelBoe/PECS/README.md

  example no event handling at the moment.
 It was build from scratch mainly as a learning experience to make a type-save component and system management.
-But now it also serves as the basis for a game that I am loosely working on right now.
+But now it also serves as the basis for some games that I am loosely working on right now.

-## Tutorial
 PECS takes a very simplistic approach to ECS:
 - Entities are just identity
 - Components are just data